 Students interested in film and video careers can pursue relevant programs at 3 schools within a 25-minute drive from downtown Orlando.
 These institutions provide a range of degrees and certificates in the areas of video production, digital cinema and digital media.
 Students in these programs can prepare for a variety of positions in the industry, including editor, writer, producer and director.
-Following the school descriptions is a table comparing the school characteristics and tuition.
 A brief overview of another area school's video career training is included at the end of this article.

-- Orlando Tech is a 2-year public school in downtown Orlando.
+- Orange Technical College - Orlando is a 2-year public school in downtown Orlando.
 In addition to a wide variety of associate's degree and certificate programs, the school also offers the opportunity to pursue several professional certifications.

-- Students interested in making a short film as part of their film or video program may be interested in Valencia College, which is also located in downtown Orlando.
+- Students interested in making a short film as part of their film or video program may be interested in Valencia College, which is also located about seven miles from downtown Orlando.
 Valencia is a 4-year public school that offers associate's degree and certificate programs in video and film.

-- University of Central Florida is a large public school located less than 15 miles from Orlando, offering bachelor's and master's degree programs.
-The school boasts studio facilities, graduate production suites, production lab, sound stage, editing suites and telecine equipment.
+- University of Central Florida is a large public school located less than 12 miles from Orlando, offering bachelor's and master's degree programs.
+The school boasts studio facilities, graduate production suites, a production lab, a sound stage, editing suites and telecine equipment.

 Comparison of Schools

 The size of a school, its location and tuition may be important factors in choosing a school.
 This table provides a comparison of characteristics and costs for the schools described in this article.

 |Orange Technical College - Orlando||Valencia College||University of Central Florida|